amwatson/CitraVR/README.md

 - `macos-x86_64` for Intel Macs

 ---

 ### Android

+There are two variants of Azahar available on Android, those being the Vanilla and Google Play builds.

+The Vanilla build is technically superior, as it uses an alternative method of file management which is faster, but isn't permitted on the Google Play store.

-The recommended method of downloading Azahar on Android is via the Google Play store:
+For most users, we currently recommended downloading Azahar on Android via the Google Play Store for ease of accessibility:

 <a href='https://play.google.com/store/apps/details?id=io.github.lime3ds.android'><img width='180' alt='Get it on Google Play' src='https://raw.githubusercontent.com/pioug/google-play-badges/06ccd9252af1501613da2ca28eaffe31307a4e6d/svg/English.svg'/></a>

-Alternatively, you can install the app using Obtainium:
+Alternatively, you can install the app using Obtainium, allowing you to use the Vanilla variant:
 1. Download and install Obtainium from [here](https://github.com/ImranR98/Obtainium/releases) (use the file named `app-release.apk`)
 2. Open Obtainium and click 'Add App'
 3. Type `https://github.com/azahar-emu/azahar` into the 'App Source URL' section
 4. Click 'Add'
-5. Click 'Install'
+5. Click 'Install', and select the preferred variant

 If you wish, you can also simply install the latest APK from the [Releases](https://github.com/azahar-emu/azahar/releases) page.

 Keep in mind that you will not recieve automatic updates when installing via the APK.

 ---

 ### Linux

 The recommended format for using Azahar on Linux is the Flatpak available on Flathub: